codership/documentation/galeracluster/source/training/tutorials/index.rst

    .. rst-class:: list-abstract

-      A cluster requires at least two nodes, but you have to start the first node somehow.
-To do this, you'll need to bootstrap the Primary Component.
+      A cluster requires at least two nodes, but you have to start the first one somehow.
+You'll need to bootstrap the Primary Component.
 This article explains how to initialize the cluster.

    .. rst-class:: sub-heading list-sub-header